stcucufa/frownland/README.md

 The first goal of Frownland is to provide a framework for writing Web applications with rich user interfaces (using animations, gestures, and handling remote data).
-The current prototype for this framework can be found in the `js` directory (currently, only the synchronous core is implemented, so it is not very useful yet as discussed above).
+The current prototype for this framework is a work in progress and can be found in the `js` directory.

 A further goal is to leverage the declarative nature of the language to build more tools for development with the framework (such as a test runner and debugging tools to examine timelines of applications using